boofiboi/FiveM-Discord-Presence/README.md

 # **FiveM Discord Rich Presence**

 ## The first iteration of a fully customizable, open source script to create a custom, "high effort" rich presence for your server.
-The script itself is not framework dependent, But without a framework most styles currently included don't work.
+The script itself is not framework dependent, but without a framework most styles currently included don't work.
 Although ESX compatibility was not tested, it should function properly.